-We acknowledge financial support from NSF Grants SES 0851200 and 1459899.
-Versions of the paper were presented at the Delhi School of Economics Winter School, the 2016 AEA meetings, the North American Summer Meeting of the Econometric Society, the Gerzensee Summer Symposium in Economic Theory, the Becker Friedman Institute conference on Frontiers and Economic Theory and Computer Science, the Harris lecture at Harvard University and the 2016 fall Finance Theory group conference at Princeton.
+\We acknowledge financial support from NSF Grants SES 0851200 and 1459899.
+This material has been presented in lectures at the 2015 Instanbul meetings of the Society of Economic Design, the 2015 Delhi School of Economics Winter School, the 2016 AEA meetings, the North American Summer Meeting of the Econometric Society, the Gerzensee Summer Symposium in Economic Theory, the Becker Friedman Institute conference on Frontiers and Economic Theory and Computer Science, the Harris lecture at Harvard University and the 2016 fall Finance Theory group conference at Princeton.
 Some of the material in this paper was previewed in Bergemann and Morris (2016b).
-We have benefited from discussions and correspondence about the material in this paper with Ben Brooks, Laura Doval, Jeff Ely, Francoise Forges, Drew Fudenberg, Olivier Gossner, Tibor Heumann, Atsushi Kajii, Emir Kamenica, Rohit Lamba, Laurent Mathevet, Roger Myerson, Tymofiy Mylanov, Eran Shmaya and Jonathan Weinstein; and from valuable research assistance from Ian Ball, Denis Shishkin, Áron Tóbiás and Xinyang Wang.
+We have benefited from discussions and correspondence about the material in this paper with Ben Brooks, Laura Doval, Jeff Ely, Francoise Forges, Drew Fudenberg, Olivier Gossner, Tibor Heumann, Atsushi Kajii, Emir Kamenica, Rohit Lamba, Laurent Mathevet, Roger Myerson, Tymofiy Mylanov, Alessandro Pavan, Eran Shmaya, Jonathan Weinstein and Juan Pablo Xandri; and from valuable research assistance from Ian Ball, Denis Shishkin, Áron Tóbiás and Xinyang Wang.

-[†]Department of Economics, Yale University, New Haven, U.S.A., dirk.bergemann@yale.edu.
+&lt;sup>†Department of Economics, Yale University, New Haven, U.S.A., dirk.bergemann@yale.edu.

-[‡]Department of Economics, Princeton University, Princeton, U.S.A., smorris@princeton.edu.
+&lt;sup>‡Department of Economics, Princeton University, Princeton, U.S.A., smorris@princeton.edu.